 You can see the road running inland from Dahab.
 We're headed for the area marked with "ruins", "monastery", "building" and "church" in this U.S. government chart.
 The bus can get you to a small settlement not too far from the monastery.
 However....

-This detail shows some confusing markings.
-The peak marked with an elevation of 8,626 feet is the highest point in the Sinai, actually the highest point in all of Egypt.
-It is correctly labeled as Gebel Katherina, gebel being Arabic for mountain.
+The peak marked with an elevation of 8,743 feet is the highest point in the Sinai, actually the highest point in all of Egypt.
+It is labeled as Jabal Katherina, jabal being Arabic for mountain.
 It is pronounced with a hard "g" as in "goat" in the Egyptian dialect of Arabic, with a soft "g" as in "gentle" elsewhere, as in Jordan and Syria.
 And let's just ignore how Egyptian Arabic pronounces "g" hard despite the name Egypt having a soft "g", lest we wander into confusion over how the Egyptian name for Egypt is actually Misr....

-The square labeled "monastery" is the Monastery of Saint Katherine.
+The square above the "y" in "monastery" is the Monastery of Saint Katherine.

 The open circle above the "n" in "monastery" is the village of Al Milga.
-The inland bus from Dahab runs to Al Milga, but you should be able to get the driver to drop you at that road intersection, halfway between the village and the monastery, saving you a kilometers or two of walking.
+The inland bus from Dahab runs to Al Milga, but you should be able to get the driver to drop you at that road intersection halfway between the village and the monastery, saving you a kilometer or two of walking.